nitmali/goshorly/README.md

 **WARNING:**
 - goshorly is in an early stage, it is not an Final Version!

+If you have an feature request, please do not hesitate to open an issue or merge request.

 Installation with Docker-Compose (with no reverse proxy / own proxy):
 ```bash
 mkdir goshorly